-Kogane Castle, located in Matsudo City, Chiba Prefecture, made skillful use of the complex topography of the western Shimōsa plateau.
-The castle area was vast, stretching between current Kita-Kogane Station and Kogane-joshi Station, about 800 meters east to west and 600 meters north to south.
+Kogane Castle, located in Matsudo City, Chiba Prefecture, made skilful use of the complex topography of the western Shimōsa plateau.
+The castle area was vast, stretching between current Kita-Kogane Station and Kogane-Joshi Station, about 800 meters east to west and 600 meters north to south.
 Most of the site has been turned into residential land, but parts have been preserved as Oyaguchi Historical Park.

 (This map is based on the Tokyo Terrain Map powered by gridscapes.net)

 I soon reached the plateau where the castle was built.

 Oyaguchi Historical Park (大谷口歴史公園 Ōyaguchi rekishi kōen) is located in the area of former Kanasugi Gate.

 At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern moats"), ridge moats with embankments that prevented enemies from attacking (see photos).